 Depending on what led to the cancellation, you could be compensated for your troubles.

 This is an issue caused by the airline and will likely lead to you receiving financial compensation.

 If there are issues with the plane that lead to a delay or cancellation, then you will likely be compensated by the airline.
 However, if the threats are on the airport, that situation might be out of the hands of the airline.

 Under the EU261 law, worker strikes are out of the control of the airline and will not be compensated.

 If the issue that has lead to a delay or cancellation is out of the hands of the airline, chances are you will not be protected by EU261 or UK261.
 The airline will likely try to reschedule your flight or comp your ticket with points or a free ticket in the future, but there is no law protecting your rights as a passenger if the mistake was unrelated to the airline itself.

 Cancellations or delays due to weather, strikes, security threats, etc. will not be covered by EU or UK laws.
 However, if the delay or cancellation is caused by something the airline has control over, then you will likely be compensated.
 There are some exceptions to the rule like in the case of severe storms.
-Blizzards aren’t something the airline can control, yet they may be liable for compensation when a flight is delayed or canceled due to one.
+Blizzards aren’t something the airline can control, yet they may be liable for compensation when a flight is delayed or cancelled due to one.